alexpohl/alexpohl.github.io/_pages/Resume.md

 Ongoing work

 - __Tristan VADSARIA__, Post-doc, 2024–2026, “Improving the representation of continental weathering in the cGENIE model".
 Advisor.
+- __Tom JOALLAND__, M2 student, 2025, "Geodynamical evolution, climate change and the development of zone of high marine primary productivity during the Late Cretaceous".
+Principal advisor.
+Co-adviser: E. Pucéat.
 - __Alexis BALEMBOIS__, PhD student, 2023–2026, “Study of global changes in biodiversity from 540 million years to now to better understand and anticipate future alterations in the context of anthropogenic climate change."
 Co-adviser.
 Principal advisers: G. Beaugrand, B. Lefebvre.

 Previous work

-- __Alexis BALEMBOIS, Research Engineer__, “Developing a model for the evolution of Phanerozoic marine biodiversity”.
+- __Alexis BALEMBOIS, Research Engineer__, “Developing a model for the evolution of Phanerozoic marine biodiversity”. [left to start a PhD thesis with us]
 - __Daniel ELIAHOU, M.Sc.
 2nd year__ (ULCO), “Impact of global climate on biodiversity during the Ordovician”.
 Co-adviser.
-Principal adviser: G. Beaugrand.
+Principal adviser: G. Beaugrand. [now code developer for a private company]
 - __Thanh Nam NGO, 2nd year__ (Polytech Orléans), “Simulating marine biodiversity using a coupled climate-biodiversity model”.
 Principal adviser.
 Co-adviser: A. Brayard.
 - __Houda BEGHOURA, M.Sc.
 1st year__ (Aix-Marseille University), “Impact of the growth of the Ordovician ice sheet on the atmospheric circulation and the carbon cycle”.
 Principal adviser.
 Co-adviser: Y. Donnadieu.
 - __Mourad HAGGUI, M.Sc.
 2nd year__ (Aix-Marseille University), “Coupling paleontological database and paleoceanographical modeling to investigate the paleobiogeography of Cretaceous reef carbonates”.
 Co-adviser.
 Principal advisor: J. Borgomano.